heinu123/PlayIntegrityNEXT/Gms apk to use with play integrity by chiteroman/README.md

 - Flash playcurl.zip and reboot

-- Disable (NOT REMOVE) the playcurl module
+- The playcurl module should stay disabled, do not enable it!

 - Flash the playintegrityfix by chiteroman v 14.6 (newest version are not working at the moment for some users) and reboot